Is cosmetic dentistry the best way to go for me?

 A cosmetic consultation with a dentist who specializes in restorative and cosmetic dentistry is of vital importance.
 A dental professional can work with you to put your smile goals into words and develop a treatment plan designed specifically to meet your needs.

-Your neighbors or your physician doesn’t know.
+Your neighbors or your physician don’t know.
 Really the only way to discover the best is to ask the dentists in the area.
 They know who the better ones are.
 The specialists (especially the periodontists) see everybody’s work and have a very good idea of the best practitioners.
-Call a few perio offices and just ask.
+Call a few gum specialist offices and just ask.
 Good luck!